Probate: What is the Cost?

 Publication Fees are costs incurred in publishing notices to creditors.
 In general, if the probate estate is opened within two (2) years of a person’s death, the administrator or executor will need to publish a notice of the probate estate to the person’s creditors.
 The notice is published in a local newspaper or legal journal.
 You may also need to publish notice to heirs of an Estate if the heirs’ address is unknown.

 An estimate of the total amount of probate costs will vary for each family.
 Each person has led a unique life and leaves behind a unique legacy.
-The attorneys at Hays Firm are available to discuss the probate process and the potential costs of the probate process.
+The probate attorneys at Hays Firm are available to discuss the probate process and the potential costs of the probate process.